diskodenso/nodejs-exercise/README.md

 Small vanilla nodejs exercise to get to know it better

 Vanilla NodeJS
-Create a folder baby_node then cd into this folder in your terminal and execute: npm init
+Create a folder then cd into this folder in your terminal and execute: npm init

 # Exercise 0 (Help - NPM)